Arsene Wenger confirms offer to manage Manchester United - Pundit Arena

 “Yes,” Wenger told The Times when asked if the United job was on the table.

 However, when pressed to reveal when, Wenger answered: “I don’t tell you that.
-But I can tell you Man Utd offered me the job.
+But I can tell you Man United offered me the job.
 I don’t tell you that [when].”

 For years, it has been rumoured that United targeted Wenger after Sir Alex Ferguson suggested a desire to retire at the end of the 2001/02 season.